 Golfer!
 Have you ever dreamed knowing what's happening during your Golf Swing, how do your body parts move, whether or not your timing is right?
-And, more importantly why your Golf Swing is not as efficient as it could?
+And, more importantly why your Golf Swing is not as efficient as it could be?

-Here comes the system that will provide you with the answers, namely the SWING TIMING MASTER (STM).
+Here comes the system that will provide you with the answers, namely the P@Rformer® .

-This patent pending (France and International PTC ) System is looking for a business partner to mass produce and market it.
-If you have the capacity of developing, manufacturing and distributing electroncs or golf training aids, please Contact me.
+This patented System is looking for a business partner to mass produce and market it.
+If you have the capacity of developing, manufacturing and distributing electronics or golf training aids, please Contact me.

 In Golf, Rotations

 movements are what provides energy to the club and then to the ball to

 fly towards the target.
 If you Master Rotations,

 you Master your Game.
 And, because these Rotations

 need to happen in a certain manner, one of the most important success

 factors for an effective golf swing is TIMING,